 Jazz technique excited me.
 Doing corner-to-corner technique practice was my favourite lesson plan.
 I studied CDTA exams and competed for about 15 years.
 Hip hop was just coming on to the scene in my teens.

 I taught tap, jazz, and ballet at various times over a ten-year period.
 I especially enjoyed teaching the beginner classes, because the students were so new to dance and so excited to do it, their enthusiasm was incredibly contagious.

 I studied RAD ballet up to what was then elementary.
 I joined an intermediate class in my late 20s and realized I still had it!
 Pointe was by far my favourite.
 Double-shank shoes, please!

 I’ve now come full circle.
-My children dance recreationally at the moment, and the other is in gymnastics; I’ll leave competition up to them.
-But I understand that feeling when you see your chlidren perform on stage and wonder, “Did they get that from me?”
+One son dances recreationally at the moment, and the other is in gymnastics; I’ll leave competition up to them.
+But I understand that feeling when you see your children perform and wonder, “Did they get that from me?”
 (Actually, now that they’re a little older from when I wrote this, my son in gymnastics bends in half backwards, and my son in hip-hop has found his personal, cool groove.
 So, the answer is no, they didn’t get that from me!)